-Note: While it might not be feasible to run a full XML export on a regular basis (for example, nightly), it is much faster to export all data except jobs by using the --excludeJobs option.
-We recommend doing job-less exports if the system is active (running jobs).
+Note: While it might not be feasible to run a full XML export regularly (such as nightly), it is much faster to export all data except jobs by using the --excludeJobs option.
+We recommend doing jobless exports if the system is active (running jobs).
 For more information about the ectool export command, see the "Using ectool and the ElectricFlow API" help topic in the ElectricFlow online help system.